 YZ v.
 LCC and others EWHC 2262 (Fam).
 Appeared for a mother.
 An application for the discharge of a care order, following proceedings in which it was found that one of the children had been assaulted by their step-father.

 B-R (Children) (2018) (Court of Appeal (Civil Division)).
 Acted for a local authority.
-A appeal against a decision that the threshold for an interim care order was not met in a case of chronic neglect – the Judge having applied the wrong section of the Children Act and refused to correct the mistake when told by counsel.
+An appeal against a decision that the threshold for an interim care order was not met in a case of chronic neglect – the Judge having applied the wrong section of the Children Act and refused to correct the mistake when told by counsel.

 M (Children) (Admission of Expert Evidence) EWCA Civ 607 and All ER (D) 39 (Apr).
 Appeared for a local authority, against Queen’s Counsel for the parents.
-The court dealt with an appeal against a finding that a mother had given her two children sedative drugs, in an effort to ‘frame’ the father and support her case that he had sexually abused them.
+The court dealt with an appeal against a finding that a mother had given her two children sedative drugs, in an attempt to ‘frame’ the father and support her case that he had sexually abused them.

 A, B, C, D and E (Children: Placement Orders: Separating Siblings) EWFC B11.
 Appeared for a grandmother.
 Persuaded the court to refuse to approve a care plan for four siblings to be placed for adoption separately, with no order for post placement contact, and compelled the local authority to change the care plan.
-The case is reported as Re A, B, C, D and E (Children: Placement Orders: Separating Siblings)

 A, B, C, D and E (Children: Care Plans) EWFC B56 and All ER (D) 41 (Sep).
 Appeared for a grandmother.
 Argument around whether the court could make placement orders without a further assessment of the attachment between five siblings, in a case where the parents had attempted to abduct the children with the support of the grandmother.